wagtail/rfcs/text/078-adopt-stimulus-js.md

 - React is a different paradigm to HTML with JS, instead it reverses the world as JS first and foremost (JSX is just JS under the hood).
 - React is an incredible solution high complexity, large state, components with a high level of interactivity (e.g. Draftail editor) where the inside implementation is meant to be obscured and hard to control by outside intervention.
 - React components are great for a self-contained component, owning its own state where the DOM structure is contained 100% in React.
-- React provides a consistent approach to one way data flow that helps for testing and development.
+- React provides a consistent approach to one-way data flow that helps for testing and development.

 #### Why React is not a catch all solution